Kākāpō: Genetics

 Because kākāpō passed through a genetic bottleneck, in which their world population was reduced to 49 birds, they are extremely inbred and have low genetic diversity.
-This manifests in lower disease resistance and fertility problems: 40% of kākāpō eggs are infertile.
-Beginning in 2015, the Kākāpō 125 project aimed to sequence the genome of all living kākāpō, as well as some museum specimens – the first time an entire species has had its genome sequenced.
-The project is a collaboration between Duke University and the New Zealand Genomics lab in Dunedin.
+This manifests in lower disease resistance and in fertility problems: 61% of kākāpō eggs fail to hatch.
+Beginning in 2015, the Kākāpō 125+ project has sequenced the genome of all living kākāpō, as well as some museum specimens.
+The project is a collaboration led by Genomics Aotearoa and a collaboration with a team of international collaborators.

+A DNA sequence analysis was performed on 35 kākāpō genomes of the surviving descendants of an isolated island population, and on 14 genomes, mainly from museum specimens, of the now extinct mainland population.
+An analysis of the long-term genetic impact of small population size indicated that the small island kākāpō population had a reduced number of harmful mutations compared to the number in mainland individuals.
+It was hypothesized that the reduced mutational load of the island population was due to a combination of genetic drift and the purging of deleterious mutations through increased inbreeding and purifying selection that occurred since the isolation of this population from the mainland about 10,000 years ago.
+Purging of deleterious mutations occurs when there is selection against recessive or partially recessive detrimental alleles as they are expressed in the homozygous state.

 Habitat

-Before the arrival of humans, the kākāpō was distributed throughout both main islands of New Zealand.
-Although it may have inhabited Stewart Island / Rakiura before human arrival, it has so far not been found in the extensive fossil collections from there.
+Before the arrival of humans, the kākāpō was widely distributed throughout both main islands of New Zealand.
+Although it may have inhabited Stewart Island before human arrival, it has not been found in the extensive fossil collections from there.
 Kākāpō lived in a variety of habitats, including tussocklands, scrublands and coastal areas.
 It also inhabited forests dominated by podocarps (rimu, mataī, kahikatea, tōtara), beeches, tawa, and rātā.
 In Fiordland, areas of avalanche and slip debris with regenerating and heavily fruiting vegetation – such as five finger, wineberry, bush lawyer, tutu, hebes, and coprosmas – became known as "kākāpō gardens".

 The kākāpō is considered to be a "habitat generalist".
 Though they are now confined to islands free of predation, they were once able to live in nearly any climate present on the islands of New Zealand.
 They survived dry, hot summers on the North Island as well as cold winter temperatures in the sub-alpine areas of Fiordland.
 Kākāpō seem to have preferred broadleaf or mountain beech and Hall's tōtara forest with mild winters and high rainfall, but the species was not exclusively forest-dwelling.